elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 ```

 At this point, our `main` function is pulling everything together and we're
-finally able to see our application rendered to the screen in the browser:
+finally able to see our application rendered to the screen in the browser.
+Our buttons aren't set up to work yet, but we're now able to see them rendering
+on the screen.

 ![Working Application Using Elm Architecture](images/elm_architecture/working_elm_application.png)

 ## Displaying Our List of Games

-Let's finish updating our View section.
+Let's finish updating our view section.
 We'll update our existing functions to
 display our list of games, and we'll use our buttons to add some interactivity.

 First, we'll update our `gamesIndex` function to take our `model` as an